 26803035

 18. Martin G, Ghafur S, Cingolani I, Symons J, King D, Arora S, et al. The effects and preventability of 2627 patient safety incidents related to health information technology failures: a retrospective analysis of 10 years of incident reporting in England and Wales.
 Lancet Digital Health.
 2019;1(3):127-35.
+PMID:

 23. Lee JH, Lee W, Lee YR, Lee ES, Jang SG.
 Reports of patient safety incidents.
 Ulsan, Korea: University of Ulsan; 2018.

 24. Classen DC, Resar R, Griffin F, Federico F, Frankel T, Kimmel N, et al. ‘Global trigger tool’ shows that adverse events in hospitals may be ten times greater than previously measured.
 Health Affairs (Millwood).
 2011;30(4):581-9.
+PMID:

 26. Warm D, Edwards P. Classifying health information technology patient safety related incidents-an approach used in Wales.
 Applied Clinical Informatics.
 2012;3(2):248-57.
 PMID: